 Resources in Madrid

 SOS Racismo Madrid is a non-profit organization that seeks to combat all forms of discrimination and segregation due to skin color, national origin, or religious or cultural motives.
+They also have an Instagram acount.

 The Afropean is an online multimedia, multidisciplinary journal exploring the social, cultural, and aesthetic interplay of Black and European cultures, as well as the synergy of styles and ideas brought about as a result of this union.